 Deposition and open data via Zenodo or Dryad repositories will ensure longevity of the data in the long-term.
-In addition, the UNIL-NAS or CHUV-NAS retains primary and secondary research data supporting published articles for at least 10 years after publication.
+In addition, the [archiving infrastructure at UNIL or CHUV- choose depending your affiliation] retains primary and secondary research data supporting published articles for at least 10 years after publication.